benjymous/annotations/sandman/sandman.22.md

 - #### Panel 1

-  **Neil Gaiman says**: "Hob Gadling's toast is original (although I suspect I had Ambrose and Nathaniel's pledge from Hope Mirlees' novel _Lud in the Mist_ in the back of my head somewhere when I wrote it; the rhythms are similar)."
+  Neil Gaiman says: "Hob Gadling's toast is original (although I suspect I had Ambrose and Nathaniel's pledge from Hope Mirlees' novel _Lud in the Mist_ in the back of my head somewhere when I wrote it; the rhythms are similar)."
 See the appendix for a commentary on Mirlees.

 - #### Panel 7